Questions swirl over failed Yemen hostage rescue mission

 “It’s a tragedy that happened.
 You can’t point fingers.
 They were all trying to do the same thing — the Americans militarily and Gift of the Givers diplomatically — to get the hostages out of Yemen.”

-“How can we, with God’s help, respond appropriately to this painful hour?” she wrote.
+“How can we, with God’s help, respond appropriately to this painful hour?” she wrote in a statement Sunday.
 “Will we win anything if we hate and accuse?
 Will this return Pierre to us?
 No… We choose to forgive.”